luarvic/click2approve/README.md

 # Click2approve Specification

-Click2approve is a free, open source, cross-platform document approval system with a responsive user interface that allows you to:
+Click2approve is a free, open-source, cross-platform document approval system with a responsive user interface that allows you to:

 - Upload documents.
 - Send documents for approval specifying a list of approvers' email addresses.